 - Digby/Saint John Ferry: A vital shortcut across the Bay of Fundy connecting Nova Scotia to New Brunswick.

-- Caribou/Wood Islands Ferry: The seasonal connection between northern Nova Scotia and Prince Edward Island.
+- Caribou/Wood Islands Ferry: The seasonal connection between northern Nova Scotia and Prince Edward Island (PEI).

-Nova Scotia is compact compared to Newfoundland, making “day trips” from Halifax very feasible.
+Nova Scotia is compact, making “day trips” from a central hub highly efficient.

 Travel times from Halifax (The Hub):